samantha-reddy/JavaLab-Cse-F/EXPERIMENT-4/Readme.md

-# Experiment 4a
+# Experiment 4
-# TITLE 4a.)
+# TITLE: 4a.)
 Write a java program to implement single inheritance
 ```
 class Person {